pjad6191/365-days-of-python/October2025/day_83.md

 **Exercism:**
 I worked on functions that involved sets.
 It was good practice since I don't have much experience working with sets.
 They were all fairly easy with the exception of the last one.
 I could not understand at first what the instructions were even asking me.
 All the solutions were simple though.
 Each function provided a different way to manipulate sets.

+I also worked on a short quick function dealing with time.

 ### Concept Practiced:
 - Sets